mesosphere/tweeter/README.md

 # Tweeter

-Tweeter is a sample service that demonstrates how easy it is to run a Twitter-like service on DCOS.
+Tweeter is a sample service that demonstrates how easy it is to run a Twitter-like service on DC/OS.

 Capabilities: